Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Acknowledgements

 \section{Acknowledgements}

 This publication is based on research using information obtained from www.projectdatasphere.org, which is maintained by Project Data Sphere, LLC.
 Neither Project Data Sphere, LLC nor the owner(s) of any information from the web site have contributed to, approved or are in any way responsible for the contents of this publication.
+The authors acknowledge the insightful and constructive comments made by associate editor and two reviewers.
+These comments have greatly helped to sharpen the original submission.